PizzaHut.com

 - Each store had unique menus, pricing, and availability

-- None of this was clear to users, who just wanted to browse, find something delicious, and check prices before committing to an order.
+- None of this was clear to users, who wanted to browse and compare prices before committing to an order..

 - Additionally, the business needed to encourage carryout during nationwide delivery-driver shortages,